- Undergrad Program

 The program began in 2012 with founder Cole Galloway at the University of Delaware.
 Integrating assistive technology, families, clinicians and industry partners, the program provides children with disability the opportunity for movement, mobility and socialization and has been expanding ever since.

-The program began at Oregon State University, in the College of Public Health and Human Sciences, in 2014 under the direction of Assistant Professor Sam Logan.
+The program began at Oregon State University, in the College of Health, in 2014 under the direction of Associate Professor Sam Logan.
 Any inquiries should be sent to him via email or phone at (541) 737-3437.

 The process is pretty simple for obtaining a modified ride-on car.
 Sam can work with you via email to determine if we have the resources to help based on the needs of your child.
-Our lab is equipped to modify Lightning McQueen models.
-These are 6v models that work best for children 6 months to 3 years old.
-If you can send a general description (a picture helps too if you’re comfortable with sharing) of your child, this can be helpful for us to know how much level of support he/she may need.
+Our lab is equipped to modify 6v ride-on car models that work best for children 6 months to 3 years old.
+If you can send a general description (a picture helps too if you’re comfortable with sharing) of your child, this can be helpful for us to know how much level of support they may need.